Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Which Type of Dog Is Wholesomes Sensitive Skin & Stomach Best Suited For?

 This line from Wholesomes is made for puppies, dogs, and seniors with sensitive stomachs.
-The gentle ingredients are easy to digest and can help dogs who suffer from gastrointestinal issues, as well as those with skin issues associated with gut inflammation, such as itchiness, inflamed skin, and ear infections.
+The gentle ingredients are easy to digest and can help dogs with gastrointestinal issues, as well as those with skin issues associated with gut inflammation, such as itchiness, inflamed skin, and ear infections.

 The Sensitive Skin & Stomach line features two standard kibble size recipes, a small dog option, and a large breed option.
 These all-life-stages diets are a great choice for puppies as well as adult dogs.